 Listen to the rhythm of the falling rain

 Telling me just what a fool I’ve been

 I wish that it would go and let me cry in vain

 And let me be alone again

 Rain, as a manifestation of water, is changeable, mutable, transformative, and unpredictable.
 At the same time, rain is inevitable and part of the natural cycle.

 Twelfth Night feels, to me, like a water play.
 It examines how love arrives, flows, ebbs, swells, trickles, and pours.
 From the storm that led Viola and Sebastian to the island, to the drinks that fill Sir Andrew and Sir Toby’s cups, we see water in many forms, and likewise how unpredictable and changeable our emotional life can be.

 The rain it raineth every day.

 I set the song as an Irish drinking tune.
 I thought that was the best way (in that particular production and collaboration) to celebrate the unpredictable nature of our lives.
 I’m sure I would set it differently in future productions with different collaborators and circumstances, but I believe when Feste sings this song, he reminds us that day-to-day, moment-to-moment, life is unpredictable.
-“The rain it raineth every day” acknowledges that shit happens.
+“The rain it raineth every day” acknowledges that sh*t happens.
 Life happens.
 The beauty of life is that we can be drenched in our humanity, our capacity to love.
-Sometimes we are rejected by the happenings in our lives, but the truth is (since Feste, as the fool, always speaks some kind of truth) that shit happens every day.
-More importantly, we can choose to be resilient, and sometimes the rain turns out to be the best thing for us.
-It can cleanse us, redeem us, and allow us to grow.
-Every day, every moment, is another chance to feel, to love, to start again, and connect to our humanity.
+Sometimes we are rejected by the happenings in our lives, but the truth is (since Feste, as fool, always speaks some kind of truth) that sh*t happens every day.
+More importantly, we can choose to be resilient, and sometimes rain turns out to be the best thing for us.
+It cleanses us and allows us to grow.
+Every day, every moment, is another chance to feel, to love, to start again, and reconnect to our own humanity.